Charlie Hebdo in hot water over 'sexist' cartoon of a pregnant Mrs Macron

 "It’s because she is 20 years older than me that lots of people say, 'This relationship can’t be tenable, it can’t be possible'."

-But not that Macron has been voted president, the comments about his wife haven't stopped - with satirical mag Charlie Hebdo proving to be the latest to join the choir.
+But now that Macron has been voted president, the commentary about his wife haven't stopped - with satirical mag Charlie Hebdo proving to be the latest to join the choir.

 "He's going to make miracles happen," reads the accompanying text, in the picture which has also been added as Charlie Hebdo's Facebook profile picture.

-The caption is not just a reference to Macron's policies, but apparently also to the notion that his wife is so much older than him that it would be a miracle if he made her pregnant.
+The caption is not just a reference to Macron's promise to bring France into the 21st century, but apparently also to the notion that his wife is so much older than him that it would be a miracle if she became pregnant.

 While the paper's Facebook post about the new cover drew in around 3,500 likes, those on the French Twittersphere weren't so impressed, with many slamming the paper as "sexist".